 Kotlin was recently introduced as an official programming language for Android.
 It is similar to Java in many ways but is a little easier than Java.
 It is also used to add logic behind the application and function to the application.
 But it is safe, concise, and interoperable.

 Android Studio offers support for C/C++ code using the Android NDK (Native Development Kit).
 It means you are able to use libraries written in C or C++.
-But it is much harder to set up, introduces more bugs and it is less flexible.
+But it is much harder to set up, introduces more bugs, and is less flexible.

 You also need to learn the basics of SQL in order to organize the databases within Android apps.
-SQL is a language for expressing queries to retrieve information from to databases.
+SQL is a language for expressing queries to retrieve information from databases.

 XML stands for eXtensible Markup Language.
 You also need to learn XML to the Designing User Interface (UI) for your Android Application.
 It helps you to design your app, how it will look, how components like buttons, TextView, etc will be placed, and their styling.

 6. Android Software Development Kit (SDK)

 To develop Android Apps you need Software Development Kit (SDK).
-SDK will provide you all the necessary tools needed for Android development.
+SDK will provide you with all the necessary tools needed for Android development.
 Android Studio is the official Integrated Development Environment (IDE) with which developers write code and assemble their apps from various packages and libraries.

 What are the System Requirements?

 Here are the System Requirements to Code and Test your Android Application:

 OS: Windows / Mac / Linux